1. Plush Bedding

 Ensure your guest room closet has space for visitors to store their belongings.
 Leave a few sturdy hangers for clothes, coats, or jackets.
 Keep a section of the closet clear for their use, making it easy for them to unpack and stay organized.

 If space allows, add a small storage box for accessories or shoes.
-This thoughtful detail helps guests feel welcome and at ease, as they can settle in without living out of their suitcases.
+This thoughtful detail helps guests feel welcome and at ease, as they can settle in without having to unpack their suitcases.
 A neat and accessible closet makes the room feel practical and inviting for more extended stays.

 17. Drawers